Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Schoppel-Wolle Zauberball (Fingering Weight #1)

 Here’s another stunning monochrome shawl design that proves that basic doesn’t mean boring.
-Using just single crochet and double crochet stitches, you can recreate this stunning free crochet prayer shawl pattern for yourself.
-The rectangle shape is worked width wise and there’s no increasing or decreasing.
+Using just single crochet and double crochet stitches, you can recreate this stunning free easy prayer shawl crochet pattern for yourself.
+The rectangle shape is worked width-wise and there’s no increasing or decreasing.

 Designer: Truly Crochet